openplacedatabase/opd-js-sdk/README.md

 `npm install opd-sdk --save`

 ##Notes
-* All returned or thrown errors are standard javascript error object created via `new Error('message here')`
+* All returned or thrown errors are standard javascript error objects created via `new Error('message here')`
 * This library uses the `debug` module (found [here](https://npmjs.org/package/debug)).
 To enable it, set the `DEBUG` environment variable to `opd-sdk` (`DEBUG=opd-sdk`)
 * To view the schemas for places and geojsons, go [here](https://github.com/openplacedatabase/www).